 Today, there are six sub-centres where daily wound dressing is done and where once a week a doctor from the Health Centre gives consultations.
 Medicines are provided without charge and lab tests are charged minimally.
 Antenatal checkups are completely free.

 Team of doctors and nurses

-Many people have helped to develop the Health Centre, but four doctors deserve special mention: the late Dr. Satyabratha B. Sen, Dr. Kamla Tewari, Dr. Lucas and Dr. Assumpta.
+Many people have helped in developing the Health Centre, but four doctors deserve special mention: the late Dr. Satyabratha B. Sen, Dr. Kamla Tewari, Dr. Assumpta and Dr. Lucas.
 While Dr. Sen originally started the Centre, the latter three, over the years, not only took charge of the running of the Centre, but also raised funds to expand its activities and extend the building.
 They also built the Health Centre staff quarters, and gradually a community health program took shape.
 At a later stage, in 1999, Albert joined the team taking charge of administration, nursing care and the village programme - the latter till 2010.
 Albert withdrew from the Health Centre mid 2013 due a severe accident.
 He left his body in December 2013.

 Community health programmes in the surrounding villages

 Apart from basic health care services, the Health Centre team is overseeing the following activities, or has been instrumental in starting them off:

 - Training village women as Village Health Workers and supervising their work;